darren-gibson/RTTChecker/docs/GOOGLE_HOME_SETUP.md

 **In Google Home App:**

-- You should see TWO endpoints/devices.
+- You should see at least the delay sensor and a status device.
 Default names are derived from the route:
   - `<ORIGIN>-<DEST> Train Delay` (or your `DELAY_DEVICE_NAME` override) – Temperature Sensor showing numeric delay
+- If the Air Quality endpoint is enabled and/or you are using a bridge, you may also see an Air Quality Sensor device using the name from `AIR_QUALITY_DEVICE_NAME` or its default.
-- If you set `STATUS_DEVICE_NAME` / `DELAY_DEVICE_NAME`, those custom names appear instead of the derived defaults.
+- If you set `STATUS_DEVICE_NAME` / `DELAY_DEVICE_NAME` / `AIR_QUALITY_DEVICE_NAME`, those custom names appear instead of the derived defaults.

 ### Bridge mode and names